 The ASVAB Word Knowledge section measures your knowledge and understanding of the word meaning both individually used and when included in a sentence.
 You may find it difficult to remember a specific word since the English language is so rich.
 However, our ASVAB word knowledge practice tests are designed and simulated as the actual test to help you adapt to the test format.
 Improving your language and vocabulary usage will help you both prepare for the ASVAB test and boost your communication ability in your career and personal life.

-Your Word Knowledge score is a part of the AFQT score that will determine if you are qualified to enrolling the military.
+Your Word Knowledge score is a part of the AFQT score that will determine if you are qualified to enroll in the military.
+Then, how many word knowledge questions are on the ASVAB?
 You have to answer 16 questions in 8 minutes on the CAT-ASVAB test, while the paper-and-pencil version asks 35 questions in 11 minutes.

 As we continue with the course, take note of these two primary types of questions included in the test: